codebuddies/backend/README.md

 docker-compose down
 ```

-5. Create a superuser so that you can log into http://localhost:8000/admin by running the following in your terminal: `$ docker-compose run --rm manage createsuperuser`
+5. Create a superuser so that you can log into http://localhost:8000/admin by running the following in your terminal: `$ docker-compose run --rm app ./manage.py createsuperuser`

 ## Editing Code